dani-77/chadwm/README.md

 - Bar  : in bar.sh (line 9) and config.def.h (line 35)

-- It could be a good idea to add these lines to your autostart file, located at ~/.config/chadwm/scripts/run.sh
+- It could be a good idea to add these lines to your autostart file, located at /opt/chadwm/scripts/run.sh

 # Credits

 - HUGE THANKS to [eProTaLT83](https://www.reddit.com/user/eProTaLT83).
 I wanted certain features in dwm like tabbar in monocle, tagpreview etc and he implemented my ideas and created patches for me!
 I can't even count the number of times he has helped me :v
 - @fitrh helped with [colorful tag patch](https://github.com/fitrh/dwm/issues/1)
+- And of course Sidhanth Rathod (siduck) for implementing first this embellished DWM.

 # Patches

 - [systray](https://gitlab.com/-/snippets/2184056)